MuhammadAlaminMir/C_Sharp/src/C_Sharp_Fundamentals/1_Theory/2_Dot_Net_intro.md

 # Introduction to .NET Framework

+.Net Framework is a technology that supports building and running windows apps and web services.

 The .NET Framework is a software development framework created by Microsoft.
 It provides a runtime environment for executing applications written in C# and other languages.
 It includes a large class library, known as the Framework Class Library (FCL).

+- Provide a consistent, object-oriented programming environment whether object code is stored and - - executed locally, executed locally but web-distributed, or executed remotely.

+-  Provide a code-execution environment that:

+Minimizes software deployment and versioning conflicts.

+Promotes safe execution of code, including code created by an unknown or semi-trusted third party.

+Eliminates the performance problems of scripted or interpreted environments.

+Make the developer experience consistent across widely varying types of apps, such as Windows-based apps and Web-based apps.

+Build all communication on industry standards to ensure that code based on .NET Framework integrates with any other code.

 The .NET Framework also includes a Common Language Runtime (CLR), which is responsible for executing the code and providing services such as memory management, security, and exception handling.
 It is designed to be platform-independent.